More Likely Than Not: The Burden of Proof in Civil Cases

 The plaintiff must put on more credible evidence than the defendant

 The burden is on the plaintiff to prove his case.
 He can't simply allege the defendant did something bad and force the defendant to prove he's not at fault.
-Think about it this way: he filed the lawsuit and asked the court to assemble a jury, and therefore he should have to demonstrate why he was right to do so.
 It may seem unfair to make an injured person go through even more difficulty to win his case, but that's how the law works.
+Think about it this way: he filed the lawsuit and asked the court to assemble a jury to evaluate his case, and therefore it makes sense that he should have to demonstrate why he was right to do so.

 Keep something in mind: jurors are supposed to listen to all the evidence before they come to any determination.
 That means that they have to do their best to suspend their judgment until both sides fully present their case.
-Below are some scenarios of how juries are to decide civil cases:
+Below are some potential civil case scenarios and how a jury is expected to evaluate them:

 - In a car wreck case, the plaintiff claims on the stand that the defendant ran a red light and slammed into her.
 The defendant's lawyer cross-examines her and gets her to admit that she has memory problems.
 The defendant takes the stand and claims that the light was green and he had the right of way.
 The plaintiff's attorney cross-examines him and it's revealed that the defendant has been convicted of traffic offenses in the past.
 The jury must decide whom they believe.
 If they feel that neither witness is credible (thereby making the evidence 50-50), the plaintiff's claim must be rejected, because she hasn't met her burden.

 - A woman was killed when her car collided with an 18-wheeler in a truck accident.
 The 18-wheeler driver survives, but adamantly claims that the accident was the other driver's fault.
-Even though the other driver is now dead and cannot give her version of events, her family's attorney could still offer various forms of evidence (like a expert accident reconstructionist's testimony) to convince the jury that the accident was more likely than not to have been the truck driver's fault.
+Even though the other driver is now dead and cannot give her version of events, her family's attorney could still offer various forms of evidence (like the testimony of an expert accident reconstructionist) to convince the jury that it's more likely than not that the accident was the truck driver's fault.

 The bottom line is that the plaintiff must reach the 51-49 threshold in the jury's mind, or their claims fail.